MENTORS FOR THE WOMEN IN LEADERSHIP 2020 PROGRAMME

 Joachim Rajaram is Chief Corporate Affairs Officer at Digi, and has overall responsibility for the company’s regulatory, government affairs, legal and governance, corporate communications, and business sustainability functions.
 He has been with Digi and Telenor Group for more than 11 years.
 His previous roles included Growth and Partnerships Lead at Digi’s venture building arm Digi-X, Vice President and Head of Corporate Communications in Telenor Myanmar, and Head of Communications and Sustainability at Digi.
 Joachim has two decades of experience in public affairs, corporate communications, business environment management, and sustainability planning and governance.
 He holds a Bachelor of Laws (LLB) degree from the University of London, and has attended executive education programmes at London Business School.

-He has been a volunteer with the Befrienders Worldwide for the past eleven years, providing emotional support to those distressed and in despair.
-He was a board member and took a year off to be the Executive Director for the Befrienders Kuala Lumpur.
-He is currently a life skills coach for underprivileged children.
-TP enjoys public speaking and partaking in career counselling and leadership assessment and development programs.
+TP has been an active volunteer with the Befrienders (providing emotional support to those in despair and distressed) for the past 15 years.
+He was a board member, and took a year off to be the Executive Director for the Befrienders KL.

 SEAN O. FERGUSON